 After a steep rally, some analysts believe the stock is trading near its fair value, prompting cautious upgrades or downgrades.

-Disclaimer: The prospects of any equity and mutual fund are subject to market risks, and past performance is not a guarantee of future results.
+Disclaimer: Investments in securities and Mutual Funds are subject to market risks, and past performance is not a guarantee of future results.
 Any Stock, Mutual fund, trading calls or information is for informational purposes only and is not an offer to buy or sell securities or investment advice.
 It emphasises that all investment decisions are at the user's own risk and may result in the loss of capital.
 Users should not rely solely on this information but conduct their own independent research before making any investment decisions.
+We are not registered with the Securities and Exchange Board of India (SEBI) as an authorised investment adviser or consultant.
+The views, reports, and recommendations shared are for informational and educational purposes only.
+They should not be construed as investment, legal, or tax advice.
+Users are advised to carefully consider their financial situation and consult before making any investment decisions.
+While due care is taken in preparing recommendations, we don't guarantee accuracy, completeness, or returns.
+Neither SEBI nor we shall be responsible for any losses incurred.
+Investors must exercise their own judgment and due diligence before acting on any advice.
+Decisions remain the sole responsibility of the user.